 Day 4 of 14

-Psalm 22:1-2 — KJV
+Psalm 88:1-3 — KJV

 If you have felt in these days that God is far away — that your prayers are hitting the ceiling, that the silence is the loudest thing in the room — you are not the first person to feel this.
 And you are not wrong to name it.

 Grief has a way of muffling our spiritual senses.
 The same loss that empties us emotionally can make prayer feel hollow, Scripture feel flat, and the presence of God feel like an idea we once held rather than a reality we can touch.
 This is not a sign that your faith is broken.
-It is a sign that you are human.
+It is a sign that you are grieving.

 God is present even in the silence.
 The absence you feel is not the same as His actual absence.
 He is closer to you than your next breath, even when every feeling tells you otherwise.